CurrenJ/rock-reactors/datapacks/rock-reactors-addon-datapack/README.md

 4. The lava remains and continues flowing
 5. This creates a "petrification" effect rather than replacing the lava

-### Test the basalt interaction with replace_radius:
+### Test the diamond interaction with success_chance:

-1. Create a large cluster of deepslate blocks (at least 7x7x7)
+1. Place coal blocks
-2. Pour a single source of flowing lava near the cluster
+2. Pour lava adjacent to them
-3. All deepslate blocks within Manhattan distance 3 will transform into basalt
+3. Most of the time (99%), you'll see fizz sound and smoke particles but no diamond block
-4. Manhattan distance 3 means blocks up to 3 blocks away in total (e.g., 3 blocks in one direction, or 2+1 in two directions, or 1+1+1 in all three)
+4. Rarely (1%), the coal block will transform into diamond block
-5. This creates efficient large-scale terrain transformation
+5. When it fails, the lava is consumed (95% chance) but no diamond is created
-6. The lava remains and can continue transforming as it flows to new areas
+6. When it succeeds, the coal becomes diamond and lava is consumed (95% chance)

 ## Compatibility